Updated August 2019

 A conservative state, Georgia has historically been resistant to cannabis legislation.
-However, the state has taken a small favorable step forward by passing a medical CBD oil law.
+However, the state has taken a small favorable step forward by passing a low-THC medical cannabis oil law.
 Further progress toward a comprehensive medical marijuana law or the legalization of recreational use, however, does not appear to be forthcoming.
+Learn more about Georgia marijuana laws below.

 Recreational Marijuana in Georgia

-Recreational marijuana is illegal in Georgia.
+While a majority of voters in Georgia favor marijuana legalization, recreational marijuana remains illegal in Georgia.
 Possession of up to 1 ounce is a misdemeanor punishable by 1 year in jail and a maximum fine of $6,000.
 First-time offenders may be given a conditional discharge, which can include the payment of fines and community service.
 Possession of any amount for non-personal use will be charged as a felony, punishable by a 1-year mandatory minimum sentence and a maximum fine of $15,000.
 The sale or delivery of any amount of marijuana is dealt with even more harshly with jail terms ranging from 2 years to life and a maximum fine of $60,000.

 Medical Marijuana in Georgia

 Georgia’s policy on medical marijuana took a turn for the better on April 16, 2015 when Gov. Nathan Deal signed into law House Bill 1.
 While the law is far from a comprehensive medical marijuana law, the law does legalize the use of up to 20 ounces of cannabis oil containing up to 5% percent THC — for patients suffering from various illnesses.
 In May 2018, Gov. Deal signed into law House Bill 65 to expand the program to include two new qualifying conditions — post-traumatic stress disorder (PTSD) and intractable pain.

 Under Georgia’s medical marijuana law, the use of low-THC cannabis oil is legal for medical patients diagnosed with:

 - Amyotrophic Lateral Sclerosis (ALS)